ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/BETA_USER_GUIDE.md

 - Practice answering research-style questions
 - Get comfortable with the survey interface

+#### New Integrated Location Sharing (Key Beta Test Feature! 🆕)
+- **Location sharing options are now built directly into the survey form**
+- Test the three sharing options: Share All, Select Specific, Survey Only
+- Try the interactive map for selecting specific locations to share
+- Practice the complete flow from survey to submission
+- **Beta Testing Note**: When you submit, you'll see an orange message confirming that no data was actually transmitted

+#### Interactive Location Selection Map
+- Opens when you choose "Select Specific Locations" in a survey
+- Test the eraser tool to exclude sensitive locations
+- Try the restore tool to include locations back
+- Practice with navigation mode to explore the map
+- Button now says "Confirm Selection" (not "Submit") since actual submission happens in the survey form

 #### Notifications
 - The app can remind you to take surveys
 - In beta: You can set very short intervals (1-5 minutes) for testing